SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 As Pinkie sits there crying, she mistakenly brushes against an almost unnoticeable amount of poison joke.

-*Just tell her you had a Pinkie Sense and everything will be fine.*
+*Just tell her your Pinkie Sense was acting up and everything will be fine.*

 She finally calms herself and gets ready to head back.